 The color palette echoes coastal hues, with blues and greens dominating.
 Accessories, such as seashell jewelry and woven straw hats, complement coastal-inspired attire.

-In the Saharan Desert of Tunisia, clothing reflects a fusion of nomadic styles and practical adaptations to the harsh desert environment.
+In the Saharan Desert of Tunisia, national costumes reflect a fusion of nomadic styles and practical adaptations to the harsh desert environment.
 The Djellaba, long sleeveless tunic, a loose-fitting robe made from fabric like wool, offers protection from the sun and helps regulate body temperature.

 Another essential garment is the Tagelmust, a Tuareg veil or turban wrapped around the head and face for protection against environmental elements.
 Loose-fitting trousers, long-sleeved shirts, and sturdy boots provide further protection from the sun, wind, and sand.